rumeluddin/DSA-LAB/README.md

 │
 └── README.md
 ```
+---

-🎯 Purpose
+## 🎯 Purpose

-Improving logic building and problem-solving skills.
+* Improving logic building and problem-solving skills.

-Understanding how data structures and graph algorithms work behind the scenes.
+* Understanding how data structures and graph algorithms work behind the scenes.

-Keeping all academic lab assignments clean, optimized, and organized.
+* Keeping all academic lab assignments clean, optimized, and organized.

+---

-📝 Notes
+## 📝 Notes

-All programs are written and tested in standard C.
+* All programs are written and tested in standard C.

-Code might be updated later with better logic or optimization.
+* Code might be updated later with better logic or optimization.

-Created strictly for educational and lab practice purposes.
+* Created strictly for educational and lab practice purposes.

+---

-🧑‍💻 Author
+## 🧑‍💻 Author

-Name: MD FOYEZ UDDIN
+* **Name:** MD FOYEZ UDDIN

-ID: 2024331557
+* **ID:** 2024331557

-Department: Computer Science and Engineering
+* **Department:** Computer Science and Engineering